maximweiss57/AWS-Nignx-task/README.md

 pre-requisites:
 - AWS IAM user with the needed permissions.
 - configured the github secrets with the AWS IAM user credentials.
+- S3 bucket to store the terraform state file.
 - workflow files to automate the deployment process.